-\paragraph{SAS.} Sparse Alternate Similarity clustering (SAS; \citealt{arias-castroSimpleApproachSparse2017}) is an iterative method that uses the fact that the within-cluster dissimilarity of K-means, measured by the squared $\ell_2$ distances, can be decomposed coordinate-wise.
-The algorithm alternates between clustering and support estimation: given a support set, it applies K-means to estimate the clusters; given the cluster assignments, it selects the top $\hat{|S_0|}$ coordinates with the largest average within-cluster dissimilarity.
-The tuning parameter $\hat{|S_0|}$, which denotes the number of signal features, is selected using the following permutation-based approach: For each $\hat{|S_0|} = 1, \ldots, p$, run the SAS algorithm to obtain corresponding cluster and support estimates.
+\textbf{SAS}~ Sparse Alternate Similarity clustering (SAS; \citealp{ariacastroSimpleApproachSparse2017}) is an iterative method that uses the fact that the within-cluster dissimilarity of $K$-means, measured by the squared $\ell_2$ distances, can be decomposed coordinate-wise.
+The algorithm alternates between clustering and support estimation: given a support set, it applies $K$-means to estimate the clusters; given the cluster assignments, it selects the top $\hat{|S^\ast|}$ coordinates with the largest average within-cluster dissimilarity.
+The tuning parameter $\hat{|S^\ast|}$, which denotes the number of signal features, is selected using the following permutation-based approach: For each $\hat{|S^\ast|} = 1, \ldots, p$, run the SAS algorithm to obtain corresponding cluster and support estimates.
 For each run, compare the within-cluster dissimilarity of the selected features under the estimated cluster assignment to that under a randomly permuted cluster assignment.
 The discrepancy between the two is quantified using the gap statistic \citep{tibshiraniEstimatingNumberClusters2001}.
-Then choose the value of $\hat{|S_0|}$ that yields the largest gap statistic.
-We use the authors' \href{https://github.com/victorpu/SAS_Hill_Climb}{R implementation}. \paragraph{Sparse K-means.} \citet{witten_framework_2010} proposes Sparse K-means, an iterative method which exploits the fact that the within-cluster dissimilarity in K-means, measured by squared \( \ell_2 \) distances, can be decomposed coordinate-wise.
-The method assigns a feature weight \( w_j \) to each variable \( j = 1, \ldots, p \), and constructs a feature-weighted version of the K-means objective.
+Then choose the value of $\hat{|S^\ast|}$ that yields the largest gap statistic.
+We use the authors' \href{https://github.com/victorpu/SAS_Hill_Climb}{R implementation}.

+\textbf{SKM}~ Sparse $K$-means (SKM; \citealp{witten_framework_2010} ) is an iterative method which exploits the fact that the within-cluster dissimilarity in $K$-means, measured by squared \( \ell_2 \) distances, can be decomposed coordinate-wise.
+The method assigns a feature weight \( Y_j \) to each variable \( j = 1, \ldots, p \), and constructs a feature-weighted version of the $K$-means objective.
 It then optimizes this objective over both feature weights and cluster assignments, subject to a combined lasso and ridge penalty.
 The proposed algorithm alternates between maximizing the objective with respect to the cluster assignments (given fixed feature weights) and with respect to the feature weights (given fixed cluster assignments).
-For simulations, we use the author's \href{https://cran.r-project.org/web/packages/sparcl/index.html}{R package \texttt{sparcl}}.
+For simulations, we use the authors' \href{https://cran.r-project.org/web/packages/sparcl/index.html}{R package \texttt{sparcl}}.